rust-lang/rfcs/text/3516-public-private-dependencies.md

 dependencies exposed as `pub`.

 While unstable, this lint will be `warn` by default.
-If the presentatuion of the lint is what holds us back from stabilization, one route to speed up the process is to change the level to `allow`.
+If the presentation of the lint is what holds us back from stabilization, one route to speed up the process is to change the level to `allow`.
 Once we feel comfortable with the presentation, we could then move it back towards `warn`.